Cascade Madam Bel, Mauritius: Beauty & Dark History

 Descubes Map, 1880, illustrating Sturbel lands.

 Before we get started on the map, let’s talk about how the Sturbel family came to Mauritius.
 After conducting extensive research on genealogical documents, I was brought to the 18th century.
 Apparently, the first Sturbel family arrived from Belgium in the 1790s.
 The name was Jean Baptiste Sturbel.
 He then married Marie Françoise Charlotte Lousteau in 1793 at the Cathedral of Port-Louis.
 They had three daughters: Jeanne Benoîte Joséphine Sturbel (1795-1861), Virginie Lousteau Sturbel (1796-1798), and Marie Françoise Sturbel (1798-1885), and one son, Jean Chéri Sturbel (1795-1830).
 The name Sturbel was frequently misspelled as Strubel on various records, despite the fact that they are from the same family.
-Keep in mind that their final daughter shared the same name as the mother, which is critical to distinguish to avoid confusion.
+Keep in mind that their last daughter shared the same name as the mother, which is critical to distinguish to avoid confusion.

 On the map above, they had lands in the Chamarel and Bel Ombre regions.
 The Cascade Madam Bel was located on the Sturbel property, near to Veuve Pierrot.
 And, as it appears, the first Sturbel woman was Marie Françoise, a member of the Lousteau family; on the map, Lousteau is also listed as a concessionaire close to the Sturbel.
 Cascade 500 Pieds may be seen a little further to the right, where Bolgerd was the concessionaire.